David Boudia does not qualify for 4th Olympic Games

 "I think he's a legend.
 You know, he won golds in London, three Olympic games," Downs said.
 "He's an amazing person as well, really good mentor."

 Boudia tweeted about the trials on Monday afternoon, saying, "The pain of defeat.
 That's sports for ya, a rollercoaster of highs and lows.
 I couldn't help but leave the pool last night filled with joy.
-It's easy to let yourself go down the path of things you could have done different.. it's good to learn from your mistakes.. but dwelling on them will leave you discontent.. and that is *not how I want to end my fight this week.
-You have two choices in those moments.
-I choose to move forward with joy and contentment."
+It's easy to let yourself go down the path of things you could have done different, it's good to learn from your mistakes but dwelling on them will leave you discontent and that is not how I want to end my fight this week.
+You have two choices in those moments, stay in defeat or move forward.
+I choose to move forward with joy and contentment!"